Three Comrades (1938 film): Plot

 On the last day of World War I, German fighter pilots Erich Lohkamp, Otto Koster and Gottfried Lenz express fatalistic attitudes about the future.
 They later open an auto-repair business but are barely able to earn a living.

-Several years later, while driving to a country inn, the friends meet Herr Breuer and Pat Hollmann.
+In the spring of 1920, while driving to a country inn, the friends meet Herr Breuer and Pat Hollmann.
 Pat is an aristocrat who is now impoverished, while Breuer is an older, wealthy fascist sympathizer.
 Although Pat is worldly, she is drawn to the innocent Erich, and they later arrange a date.

 Pat and Erich begin a relationship.
 At the opera, they encounter Breuer, who invites them to a fancy nightclub from which Erich departs in embarrassment, ashamed of his social status.
 Pat convinces him that her feelings for him are stronger than any differences in status, and they realize that they are truly in love.

 Gottfried tries to convince Erich to marry Pat, while Otto tries to convince Pat to marry Erich.
 Pat reveals to Otto that she has been ill with tuberculosis.
 Otto convinces her that she should still marry Erich.
 On their honeymoon, Pat collapses on the beach while playing with Erich, who is unaware of her illness.
 Erich learns of her condition and is warned that she is in grave danger of death.
 Otto fetches Pat's specialist Dr. Jaffe just in time to save her, but the doctor warns that she must be admitted to a sanitarium by October.